Overview

 You can also press Command + Enter (Mac) or Control + Enter (Windows) to run queries.

-It is important to know that Heap funnels show unique users and not the event count.
+It’s important to know that Heap funnels show unique users and not the event count.
 Also, users only appear once, even if they complete the funnel steps several times during the date range selected.

 Heap funnels track users who complete a series of sequential actions at any point within the date range and conversion window defined.
-The steps do not have to be immediately sequential: in the previous example, someone is still considered to be a conversion if they viewed another page between entering their email address and signing up.
+The steps don’t have to be immediately sequential: in the previous example, someone is still considered to be a conversion if they viewed another page between entering their email address and signing up.

 Top Events

-The top events section allows you to see the most common events after users complete a step in a funnel.
+The Top Events section allows you to see the most common events after users complete a step in a funnel.
 This can help you better understand what your users are doing between each step and how these behaviors affect conversion.

 If you have session replay turned on, you can also watch replays of these top events.
 For more information, see the section Watching replays of users dropping off and converting below.

+To switch over to the top events section, click the Top Events tab from within your funnel results.
 From this section, you can use the What are the top events between drop-down to select any combination of two events in your funnel.

 You can also filter by event category to include or exclude certain types of events, including pageview, third-party, server-side custom events, and client-side custom events.
 Note that when you save the chart, these filter settings will also be saved.